The First Nudie Musical: Reception

-The film received polarized reviews.
-Judith Crist raved about the film in the New York Post, saying, "Chockful of youthful talent, well spiced by outrageousness and sparked by invention.
-The three stars are simply irresistible.
-Cindy Williams is enchanting, Kimmel is the ultimate appealing schnook.
-Fresh and funny and funky.
-Made for about 1 percent of the budget of New York, New York, but a hundred times funnier and more perceptive."
-Joseph Gelmis of Newsday also raved, "More vitality, imagination, zany comedy and stellar performances than most movies.
-It's one of the most memorable movies of this year.
-A raunchy delight.
-Cindy Williams is a marvel!
-Kimmel is a joy to watch!"
-The film also received rave reviews from Kathleen Carroll of the New York Daily News, who wrote, "Bright, bawdy, gleefully naughty!
-Bruce Kimmel is endearingly funny," as well as Bruce Williamson of Playboy ("A Mel Brooksian salute to porno chic") and Howard Kissell of Women's Wear Daily ("Funny, naughty, surprisingly charming.
-Ingenuous, bright performances".
-But it was panned by Janet Maslin of The New York Times, who described the concept of the film as "a losing proposition" and found the music "tuneless."
+The film was panned by Janet Maslin of The New York Times, who described the concept of the film as "a losing proposition" and found the music "tuneless."
 Arthur D. Murphy of Variety wrote, "A few clever bits are drowned in a larger sea of silliness, forced gags and predictable cliche."
 Gene Siskel of the Chicago Tribune gave the film half of one star out of four, calling it "juvenile" and "flaccid."
 Alan M. Kriegsman of The Washington Post panned the film for "crude photography, bad editing, sophomoric story and forgettable music."

 Kevin Thomas of the Los Angeles Times was more positive, writing, "Silly, sophomoric, at times downright inept, this little low-budget venture picked up by Paramount is more often than not hilarious, offering good, tonic laughter to those not offended by nudity and blunt language."
 Leonard Maltin's film guide gave it two stars out of four and noted, "Basically a one-joke idea that wears thin despite an air of amiability."

 The First Nudie Musical holds an 86% rating on Rotten Tomatoes based on seven reviews.